Before the Fries

 He sighed.

 Carbonation erupted.
 Not a quiet fizz, but a full detonation.
-A geyser of Coke shot skyward, like a chaotic fountain with no purpose but to make a mess.
+A geyser of Coke shot skyward, drenching him head to claw.